gdotgordon/laff/README.md

 Here is a more-specific roadmap of the packages:

 ### *api* package
 Contains the HTTP handlers for the various endpoints.
 Primary responsibility is to unmarshal incoming requests, convert them to Go objects, and pass them off to the service layer, get the responses back from the service layer, convert any errors (or not) to appropriate HTTP status codes and send them back to the HTTP layer.
-Note the external package `tollbooth` rate limiter is appied here.
+Note the external package `tollbooth` rate limiter is applied here.

 ### *service* package
 The service implements the Laff service and is decoupled from the actual HTTP.
-It provides a public API to get a joke, plus it implmentds internal methods to fetch from the name and joke services, as well as implmenting a cache on top of those two services.
+It provides a public API to get a joke, plus it implements internal methods to fetch from the name and joke services, as well as implementing a cache on top of those two services.

 ## Architecture, Optimizations and Assumptions
 There is one service method `Joke()` that handles the user requests.
 There is an internal method to fetch the name via HTTP, and another one to fetch a joke, plugging in the retrieved name.
 The `Joke()` method can use those directly when needed, but an important feature of the architecture is the name and joke caches.

 ### Caches
+We observe that the names and jokes fetched from the respective services are not in any way time-dependent, so we can fetch names and jokes at any independent times and assemble them into final joke form whenever we choose.
+Thus we have two caches, one for names, the other for assembled jokes that are pre-built as the system has time.
+The caches are implemented as buffered channels (with a configurable buffer size), and a configurable number of worker goroutines populate the caches.

+The name cache is filled independently by one set of goroutines.
+Naturally it will block writing the name to the cache until the buffer has room.
+The other set of goroutines wait for a name to be available to pull off the name channel.
+When a name is read, the Chuck Norris joke endpoint is invoked with that name, and that result is written to the joke buffered channel (as soon as the buffer has space).

+When the user invocation reaches the `Joke()` method, the implementation tries to use any available joke in the channel (if `select` says the channel can be read), and if that succeeds, it returns that joke to the caller.
+If the is no joke available in the channel, the code first sees if perhaps a name is available in the name channel and starts with that.
+If not, it invokes the name HTTP API.
+In either case it then invokes the joke HTTP API to get the final text to be returned to the user.

+### Scalability
+The caches above are a big part of scalability.
+Also I've inserted a configurable rate limiter (the "tollbooth" package) into the middleware layer.
+Concurrency works due to each HTTP request being handled in a separate goroutine, along with the inherent thread-safety of channels.
+I put some deep thought into this architecture and I think it is a good one, but despite that ... the rate limiter on the name service is unreasonably harsh.

+### Name Server Rate Limiter Causes Big Headaches
+As I said earlier, I have tested this extensively looking for bugs or design flaws, and the reality is that the name service at http://uinames.com/api/ does rate limiting by IP address in such a way that I am rate-limited out (HTTP 429) after around a dozen calls in 30-45 seconds.
+There are all kinds of special sleep and timeout code in the name cache implementation to avoid the dreaded 429, and it is fine until you try and heavy-duty concurrent requests.
+I have the rate limiter set at 10 calls/sec, but even that's way above what the name service allows.
+I even tried tweaking the Go HTTP client to alter the number of cached hosts to no avail.
+I hope you will evaluate the code for it's merits despite this issue.

 ## External packages used